vspaceone/spaceinfo/README.md

 You find some templates in the `templates` directory.

+Make PullRequest from a branch in THIS repository! :)

 ## Schwarze Ränder auf RaspberryPi
 Disable Overscan via `raspi-config` - `Advanced Options` - `Overscan`